RCushmaniii/ny-ai-chatbot/docs/TESTING_CHECKLIST.md

   - Confirm the action
   - Reload stats to verify count is 0

+### Insights Tab

+- [ ] **Overview loads without crashing**

+  - Visit Admin → Insights
+  - Switch 7/30/90 day ranges
+  - Should not show a 500 error

+- [ ] **Insights data populates**
+  - Ask 2-3 questions in chat (include at least one that should hit the KB)
+  - Refresh Insights
+  - Verify:
+    - Hit ratio is non-zero
+    - Top Sources has entries
+    - Missing Knowledge shows 0-hit queries
+    - Top Chunks has entries after new chats

+### SSR / Hydration sanity check

+- [ ] **No hydration mismatch warnings**
+  - Load /chat and /admin
+  - Confirm no hydration mismatch errors in the browser console

 ### Bot Settings Tab (Starter Questions)

 - [ ] **Add new question**